 - Get organized.
 As soon as you can, organize your facts, gather supporting documents.
 Start thinking about how to divide marital property, how much spousal support should be paid (if any), and how children will be supported and parented after separation or divorce.
 I created a set of Divorce Worksheets that will help you organize, think about and discuss the facts and finances in your case.
 Working with them will give you greater confidence in dealing with your divorce and will definitely save you time and money.
-These same worksheets come free with my How to Do Your Own Divorce books, or Make Any Divorce Better or you can get them separately.
+These same worksheets come free with my California How to Do Your Own Divorce book, or Make Any Divorce Better or you can get them separately.

 - Learn problem solving.
 If things are difficult—or might get difficult—get my book, Make Any Divorce Better and learn about the specific things you can do to smooth things out and keep them that way.
 The things you can do for yourself are far more effective than anything any attorney can do for you.
 As advised in that book:

 - Best not to talk to your spouse about divorce until you learn how to communicate in a way that will help reduce conflict, create a foundation for negotiation, and how to negotiate effectively.

 - Best not go to an attorney until you are informed and prepared—unless, that is, you face an emergency.
 Read What’s an emergency?
 Before you visit an attorney, you want to have already organized your facts and documents and know what kind of attorney you want to choose, what questions you want to ask, and what you can and cannot expect from an attorney.
 To learn about various types of attorneys and other professional divorce services, read my free article Who Can I Call?